jonbhanson/flutter_native_splash/README.md

 ## I see a white screen between splash screen and app
 1. It may be caused by an [iOS splash caching bug](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update), which can be solved by uninstalling your app, powering off your device, power back on, and then try reinstalling.
 2. It may be caused by the delay due to initialization in your app.
-To test this, make a test where your `main()` returns a `Container(color: Colors.black);`.
-If the white flash goes away, it will show that your content is not loading fast enough.
-You could solve this by creating a [secondary splash screen](https://pub.dev/packages/flutter_native_splash#secondary-splash-screen) or loading a barebones version of your app with placeholders, and then populate the placeholders as content loads.
+To solve this, put any initialization code in the `removeAfter` method.

 # Notes
 * If the splash screen was not updated correctly on iOS or if you experience a white screen before the splash screen, run `flutter clean` and recompile your app.
 If that does not solve the problem, delete your app, power down the device, power up the device, install and launch the app as per [this StackOverflow thread](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update).